benzookapi/shopify-barebone-app-sample/README.md

 --------- Extensions with Shopify CLI generation and deployment (Liquid/JavaScript/Wasm, etc.) --------- extensions/ ... automatically generated directory and code by Shopify CLI `npm run generate extension`.

-.env ... automatically generated file by CLI above too.
+.env ... automatically generated file by CLI above too, which holds each generated extenstion id REUSABLE for other apps.

 shopify.app.toml ... required file by CLI commands.